dendronhq/dendron-site/vault/community.office-hours.2021.07.25.md

   * More integration of seed bank into plugin
   * Work on new nextjs publishing
 	* Same code as internal preview so you'll know how your website looks
-	* Regular nextjs app - dendron publishing is just building out a nextjs blog
+	* Regular nextjs app - Dendron publishing is just building out a nextjs blog
 		* Full power of nextjs, react, webapp, take it wherever you want to
 	* Features like i8n, theming, seo built in
 	* We don't have to reinvent anything here: Lookup